 After a long wait on the sidelines, the Prime Ministry finally sent the Draft Law on Protection of Competition to the Presidency of the Turkish Parliament on 23 January 2014.
 The Draft Law is designed to introduce new concepts to the Turkish competition cartel regime such as the de minimis defence and the settlement procedure.
-Legislative discussions and consultations on the Draft Law are still ongoing at the Law Commission levels.
+In 2015, the Draft Law became obsolete again due to the general elections in June and November 2015.
+It is yet to be seen whether the new Turkish Parliament or the Government will renew the Draft Law.
+As reported in the 2015 Annual Report of the Competition Authority, the Competition Authority has requested the re-initiation of the legislative procedure concerning the Draft Law.
+The 2015 Annual Report of the Competition Authority notes that the Competition Authority may take steps toward the amendment of certain articles if Parliament does not pass the Draft Law.

 The Turkish Competition Authority announced for public consultation the Draft Regulation on Administrative Monetary Fines.
 The Draft Regulation is set to replace the current Regulation on Monetary Fines for Restrictive Agreements, Concerted Practices, Decisions and Abuses of Dominance (the Regulation on Fines).
-Consultations on the Draft Regulation are still ongoing.
+Consultations on the

+Draft Regulation are still ongoing.
 The most significant changes the Draft Regulation will bring are as follows:

-- the base fine to be determined based on 'the turnover generated in the relevant market, which is directly or indirectly related to the respective competition law infringement'; - the impact and the duration of the infringement will also be taken into account in calculating the base fine;

-- the Competition Board will take into account factors such as the concerned undertaking's market power, the infringement's nature and the actual or potential damages of the infringement, as well as the geographical scope of the violation; - the three aggravating factors are (i) being the leader or the initiator of the infringement, (ii) coercion, (iii) non-compliance to commitments previously made to the Competition Board and recidivism; which increase the base fine by half or one-fold; - the Competition Board is obliged to reduce the fine when mitigation factors exist, without any discretion; - the Competition Board has the discretion to increase the fines in certain cases, with the intent to ensure deterrence; and - where the administrative fine would compromise the ability of maintaining the respective undertaking's economic activities, the Board can reduce the fine upon request.
+- the base fine to be determined based on 'the turnover generated in the relevant market, which is directly or indirectly related to the respective competition law infringement'; - the impact and the duration of the infringement will also be taken into account in calculating the base fine; - the Competition Board will take into account factors such as the concerned undertaking's market power, the infringement's nature and the actual or potential damages of the infringement, as well as the geographical scope of the violation; - the three aggravating factors are (i) being the leader or the initiator of the infringement, (ii) coercion, and (iii) non-compliance to commitments previously made to the Competition Board and recidivism; which increase the base fine by half or one-fold; - the Competition Board is obliged to reduce the fine when mitigation factors exist, without any discretion; - the Competition Board has the discretion to increase the fines in certain cases, with the intent to ensure deterrence; and - where the administrative fine would compromise the ability of maintaining the respective undertaking's economic activities, the Board can reduce the fine upon request.

-Finally, the following key legislative texts have been announced and enacted between 2013 and 2015:
+Finally, the following key legislative texts have been announced and enacted between 2013 and the beginning of 2016: